ReneB/statisfaction/README.md

       usable_if { false }
   end
 ```
+* adds a route to the engine if the current Rails version is >= 3.1

   Don't forget to update the initializer to grant access :) The block has access to any instance methods that are present in ApplicationController (and, if you really want it, StatisfactionController).